-The online course consists of several power point presentations with voice-over as well as discussion topics and class interactive hypothetical scenarios.
-Lectures will address the logic of Marine Protected Areas (MPA) and their advantages and disadvantage.
+The online course consists of several power point presentations with voiceover as well as discussion topics and class hypothetical scenarios. interactive Lectures will address the logic of Marine Protected Areas (MPA) and their advantages and disadvantage.
 The science of MPA will be presented as well an overview of traditional approaches to fisheries management.
 The importance of ecological principles when creating an MPA will be emphasized.
 An overview of sampling theory and need for empirical data to document the success or failure of MPA will be presented.